 Lost Theatres of Somerville is devoted to, well, the name says it all.
 Featured on the site is information about an year-long exhibit exploring the history of Somerville's fourteen movie theatres.

-And here is a pictorial look (from Yale University) of the demolition of the West End neighborhood, which was located hard by Scollay Square.
+A pictorial look from Yale University of the demolition of the West End neighborhood, which was located hard by Scollay Square.

 A great site for those of us with old 78s we want to play, but are afraid of scratching!